 When the Sink Rate During Glide and the Best Glide parameters are set properly in SETUP, SkyView displays a green glide ring on the map.
+See the SkyView System Installation Guide for more details on setting Glide Ring parameters for your aircraft.

 This ring approximates the area on the ground that can be reached using these parameters in addition to the current AGL of the aircraft and calculated wind speed/direction.
-The maximum range at which the glide ring will be visible is set in MAP SETUP > MAP ITEMS. (press-and-hold Buttons 7+8, then selecting MAP SETUP > MAP ITEMS).
+The maximum range at which the glide ring will be visible is set in MENU > MAP SETUP > MAP ITEMS.